HomuraT/LLM4VKG/readme.md

 logmap: [https://github.com/ernestojimenezruiz/logmap-matcher](https://github.com/ernestojimenezruiz/logmap-matcher)

-Download the above resources and place them in the corresponding directory of `./resources`
+The following external resources are required.
+Please download and place them in the `./resources` directory:

 # Prepare for Run